RawToast/ReTurbo/README.md

 ### Build

-`yarn build`
+`yarn build` and `yarn vite:build`

 ### Start

-There are two ways to try this out:
+There are a few ways to try this out:

 After building you could run a static server, like `python -m SimpleHTTPServer` and go to `localhost:8000`.
 Or you're using safari you can simply open the `index.html` and tick `Develop > Disable Cross-Origin Restrictions`.

-Alternatively using webpack: `yarn serve` will host the game at `localhost:8000`
+Alternatively using Vite: `yarn preview` will host the game at `localhost:4173`

 ### Controls